National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **Statistician**: Good afternoon!
 I just received notification from N3C that my download review request was approved.
 What happens now?
 * **Navigator**: That's great!
 Now that it's been approved, you can go into the Download Review Dashboard and there's an area where you can safely download the results.
 The review comes with a DRR #, which is required to download the associated results.
-* **S** Ok.
+* **S**: Ok.
 And then I can send it out to the rest of the team?
-* **N** Yep!
+* **N**: Yep!
 Once it's been reviewed, you can share it with the rest of the team outside of the Enclave.
-* **S** Great.
+* **S**: Great.
 Thank you!
 I'll set up a time to review the results with the team next week.

 ## Draft paper, pub committee